 For example, the color red in Chinese culture represents celebration, luck, and prosperity, while in South Africa, it is a symbol of mourning, violence, and sacrifice.
 Logo localization goes far beyond word translation – your colors will play a role just as essential as the words you associate with your brand, so make sure to do proper research before settling for a color palette.

 The best way to ensure the quality of your localized logo design in terms of local legibility is to consult with native speakers on a regular basis.
 You can do this in several ways, including customer interactions via social media through feedback polls and surveys, as well as by hiring a professional localization expert to help you out.

-If your logo relies on wordplay or intentionally words, it should be clear at first glance that that is the case.
-However, this may make your localization process more difficult, making consultations with native speakers all the more important.
+If your logo relies on wordplay or intentional words, it should be apparent at first glance that that is the case.
+However, this may make your localization process more complex, making consultations with native speakers all the more important.